The Node – Iced Coffee and Invisible Dollars: Inside Vietnam’s Stablecoin Economy

 Read more via The Node, CoinShares.

-Editorial Disclosure: This article was commissioned via an independent agency for publication in The Node, CoinShares’ editorial publication.
-The journalist has no direct commercial relationship with CoinShares, and the reporting was conducted independently.
+Editorial disclosure: This article was independently reported following a commission from an independent agency for publication in The Node.
+The journalist has no direct commercial relationship with CoinShares.

 Leave a comment